TITLE: Application Analyst

 - Designs and executes test plans, conducts testing activities and facilitates smooth implementations for system changes.

-- Develops standard and ad-hoc reports for user departments and TSS staff.
+- Develops standard and ad-hoc reports for user departments and ITS staff.
 Plans and develops data extracts based on user reporting needs, and facilitates access to the data through standard reporting tools.
 Supports and develops solutions for on-line forms and document imaging.

 - Participates in vendor user groups and technology/higher education conferences as a means for developing best-practice recommendations.